asakusuma/atomic/README.md

 Atomic is a DOM Library Agnostic solution for creating a better HTML element.
 They're called **Atomic Elements**, and they come with a robust event system and patterns for composition.

-Why would someone choose Atomic?
+Why would you choose Atomic?
 * **No DOM Library Opinion** You're not bound to jQuery, YUI, Ender, or anything
 * **Small** < 9999kb **SIZE TBD**
 * **Simple** enhance an element, put them together, that's it